A jQuery Plugin Framework

 },

-When binding the events we are interested in to the target element, we use namespaced events (xxx.maxlength, once more using the single name claimed from jQuery).
+When binding the events we use namespaced events (xxx.maxlength, once more using the single name claimed from jQuery).
 This makes it easier to distinguish our events from others that may be attached to the same element, especially so when it comes to removing them again.

 Change Settings